Baltimore Black Sox Memorial

 Brief History: The Baltimore Black Sox baseball team was founded in 1913 and began playing in Westport in 1917 as part of the Negro Leagues.
 In 1929, they clinched the American Negro League pennant with a 61–28 record, marking their most successful season.
 This Memorial will symbolize the indelible legacy of the Baltimore Black Sox and their profound influence on the city’s African American history and baseball culture.
 Current MLB Hall of Fame Players who played for the Black Sox include: Leon Day, Pete Hill, Biz Mackey, Satchel Paige, Mule Suttles, Ben Taylor and Jud Wilson.

-Baltimore Black Sox Sculpture Project (BSSP):
+Baltimore Black Sox Sculpture Project (BSSP) & Artist Selection:

 Maryland Art Place (MAP) is working to engage Baltimore regional artists (MD, DC, PA, DE, VA) working in large-scale sculpture to create artworks of historical Baltimore Black Sox baseball players in partnership with Parks & People and South Baltimore Gateway Partnership (SBGP)

-The Black Sox Sculpture Project (BSSP) will recognize the team’s impact while uplifting the stories, history, and community through a public art memorial.
+The Black Sox Sculpture Project (BSSP) will recognize the team’s impact while uplifting the stories, history, and community through a public art Memorial.

 WHAT TO KNOW: